 Recharge your top teams

-The last year has been one of the toughest ever for leaders and their teams.
+2020 was one of the toughest ever for leaders and their teams.
 There have been so many different professional and personal challenges and teams have had barely any time to come up for air – is it any wonder that 75 percent of employees in the United States report symptoms of burnout?

 Discover how we helped a Vice President and 180 leaders from around the world create a virtual leadership event where they could take stock, assess the current leadership and business challenges, reconnect, build a shared understanding and focus on the year ahead.

 We were asked to support a Vice President leading a global team of 1400 people.
 The team felt fragmented and fatigued, isolated by COVID and deeply affected by the Black Lives Matter movement.
 She needed to bring them together, to help share their experiences, so they could re-build a sense of belonging and collective strength and energy to deliver on the demands of 2021 and beyond.

 We brought together a business unit of 180 people based in 10 countries across 13 time zones in the virtual space.
 People were engaged in sessions in various configurations – orchestrated plenary (180 people), smaller, more connected and interactive groups (20 people), and very contained intimate groups (6 people).